 The murine models published so far have each provided new pieces of knowledge about nebulin function and the potential pathogenesis of nemaline myopathy (NM).
 However, none of them had a compound heterozygous genotype (two different mutations in nebulin), typical for nemaline myopathy with nebulin mutations (NEB-NM).
 Furthermore, the need remains for a model recapitulating the typical form of NM.
 Therefore, in collaboration with Dr. Kristen Nowak (Harry Perkins Institute of Medical Research, Western Australia), we have characterised a mouse strain with compound heterozygous Neb variants, one a missense within a conserved actin-binding site and the other a nonsense variant, matching the genetics of most patients with typical NEB-NM.

 This new model, along with the corresponding parental lines with only the missense or the nonsense mutation, will be useful in deciphering the pathogenetic mechanisms of NEB-NM.
 Moreover, this mouse model will be suitable for evaluating therapeutic approaches, including gene-based therapies for the disorders caused by mutations in NEB.
 (Laitila et al., 2020).

 Variants in the Y-box binding protein 3 (YBX3) gene have been connected to Nemaline myopathy.
 To better understand the impact of these variants, we are working on localization and interaction studies of the wild-type protein and the variants.
 Part of the work has been performed in collaboration with Stephan Lange's group in California.

 We have published two custom Comparative Genomic Hybridisation array designs - one including the known Nemaline Myopathy genes ("the NM-CGH-array", Kiiski et al. 2013) and an extended version with 176 additional genes related to other neuromuscular disorders ("the NMD-CGH-array", Sagath et al. 2018).
 The NM-CGH-array is built as a 8×60k design, and the NMD-CGH-array as a 4×180k design.
 The arrays constitute a robust method for copy number variant analysis for diagnostics of neuromuscular disorder patients, and also covers the segmental duplication regions of both nebulin and titin.
 These are regions that most commercial arrays do not include and are challenging to analyse by next generation sequencing based methods.
-We have run over 400 samples from approximately 300 families, and have found pathogenic variants in 12% of these.
+We have run over 400 samples from approximately 300 families, and have found pathogenic causative variants in 12% of these.